gjb2048/moodle-format_weekcoll/Readme.txt

 3rd January 2012 - Version 2.3.1.1.1 - Moodle Tracker MDL-30632
   1. Use consistent edit section icon.

+9th January 2012 - Version 2.3.1.1.2
+  1. Corrected licence to be correct one used by Moodle Plugins - thanks to Tim Hunt (http://moodle.org/user/profile.php?id=93821).

 Thanks
 ------
 I would like to thank Anthony Borrow - arborrow@jesuits.net & anthony@moodle.org - for his invaluable input.